akashram1/deep-learning-coursera-specialization/3_structuring_projects/README.md

 It is robust to random errors.
 - Do same as above.
 Check if systematic incorrect labels is a *big enough fish* to fry.
 ![satisfice](images/incorrect_label_analysis.png)
+- If it's a big enough problem, apply label correction to both dev and test sets. :star: They should have same dist! :star:

+## V. Mismatched Training & Dev/Test Set